 YEAR 2023

-ART DIRECTION, CGI, PRODUCTION Mélanie Courtinat, Nino Filiu, Pierre Moulin
+ART DIRECTION, PRODUCTION, DEVELOPMENT Mélanie Courtinat, Nino Filiu, Pierre Moulin

 The visuals, entirely created with the assistance of artificial intelligence, prove as often to be very effective in generating archetypes.